cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - f, a mapping function given in {{mappings}}.
 - h\_eff, the value by which the output of f is multiplied for the purpose of clearing the cofactor ({{cofactor-clearing}}).
-- RO, True if the ciphersuite uses the hash\_to\_curve procedure of {{roadmap}}
-  and False if it uses the encode\_to\_curve procedure.
-  Applications whose security requires a random oracle MUST use a suite for which RO == True.

-In addition, the mapping f may require additional parameters Z, rational\_map, M, E', and/or iso\_map.
+In addition to the above parameters, the mapping f may require additional parameters Z, rational\_map, M, E', and/or iso\_map.
 These are specified when applicable.

+Suites whose ID ends in "-RO" use the hash\_to\_curve procedure of {{roadmap}}.
+All other suites use the encode\_to\_curve procedure from that section.
+Applications whose security requires a random oracle MUST use a "-RO" suite.

 The below table lists the curves for which suites are defined and the subsection that gives the corresponding parameters.